adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

 do we do this?
 It starts with following the dos and don'ts.

 * If you are leaving your house it is a good idea to put your laptop and hardware wallet in a safe.
-Not all of use have a safe in our homes, however they are worth the money if we have something of value.
+Not all of us have a safe in our home, however they are worth the money if we have something of value.
   Otherwise, if no safe is available, hiding your hardware in a place that is hard to find is another option even if its a linen closet